Kawa Early Years, Nallagandla

 Inquiry

-The Inquiry program moves deliberately across disciplines.
+Children at this age can hold ideas, compare them and revise them.
+They begin to understand that being wrong is not a failure.
+It is a step.
 A question about a seed becomes a question about time.
 A question about time opens into mathematics, science and story, sometimes in the same afternoon.
-Children transition from learning about the world to thinking about it, a distinction that matters enormously.
+Children transition from learning about the world to thinking about it.

 What children experience